To inspire action for greater justice and sustainability

 Jeffrey A. McNeely, Senior Fellow, is an international conservation consultant based in Hua Hin, Thailand.
 Until mid-2009, he was Chief Scientist at IUCN, where he worked since 1980.
 McNeely has written or edited over 40 books and over 500 popular and technical articles on a wide range of environmental topics, and serves on the editorial boards of 14 journals.
 He has advised and contributed to the Institute's IUCN-related activities since the 1980s.

-Daniel A. Mazmanian, Senior Fellow, is a Professor of Public Policy in the Price School of Public Policy at the University of Southern California.
+Daniel A. Mazmanian, Senior Fellow, is an Emeritus Professor of Public Policy in the Price School of Public Policy at the University of Southern California.
 He was formerly Dean of the the USC school, Dean of the School of Natural Resources and Environment at the University of Michigan, and a faculty member at Pomona College and Claremont Graduate University.
 He has been actively involved in the Institute's projects since the early 1980s.

 Rick Caughman, Art Director, is an artist and graphic designer based in Ontario, California, 35 miles east of Los Angeles.
 Caughman is a graduate of Art Center College of Design.
 His commercial practice includes airport and public transit agencies and companies in California's food and computer industries.
 He is an active and well-recognized member of the art community that surrounds the university town of Claremont.